-The Board has determined that each of the members of the Audit Committee is financially literate and independent, as defined by the rules of the SEC and NASDAQ.
+The Board has determined that each of the members of the Audit Committee is financially literate and independent, as defined by the rules of the SEC and Nasdaq.
 Our Audit Committee must also include at least one independent member who is determined by the Board to meet the qualifications of an "audit committee financial expert" in accordance with SEC rules, including that the person meets the relevant definition of an "independent director."
-Our Board has determined that Stephen A McConnell and Lawrence Trachtenberg are both audit committee financial experts.
-Stockholders should understand that this designation is a disclosure requirement of the SEC related to Mr. McConnell's and Mr. Trachtenberg's experience and understanding with respect to certain accounting and auditing matters.
-The designation does not impose upon Mr. McConnell or Mr. Trachtenberg any duties, obligations or liabilities that are greater than are generally imposed on them as members of the Audit Committee and the Board, and their designation as audit committee financial experts pursuant to this SEC requirement does not affect the duties, obligations or liabilities of any other member of the Audit Committee or the Board.
+Our Board has determined that Stephen A McConnell, Lawrence Trachtenberg and Michael W. Upchurch are audit committee financial experts.
+Stockholders should understand that this designation is a disclosure requirement of the SEC related to Mr. McConnell's, Mr. Trachtenberg's and Mr. Upchurch's experience and understanding with respect to certain accounting and auditing matters.
+The designation does not impose any duties, obligations or liabilities that are greater than those that are generally imposed on all members of the Audit Committee and the Board, and their designation as audit committee financial experts pursuant to this SEC requirement does not affect the duties, obligations or liabilities of any other member of the Audit Committee or the Board.

 The Audit Committee is required by rules of the SEC to publish a report to stockholders concerning the Audit Committee's activities during the prior fiscal year.
-See "- Audit Committee Report" contained within this Proxy Statement
+See "- Audit Committee Report" contained within this Proxy Statement.

-A copy of the Audit Committee Charter is available on our Web site at www.mobilemini.com under the "Corporate Governance" section of the "Investor Relations" page.
+A copy of the Audit Committee Charter is available on our Web site at www.mobilemini.com under the "Governance" section of the "Investor Relations" page.